c-marc/countdown-reacteur/README.md

 ## Features

-Vanilla JS project: no depenency (haven't even made a project)
+Vanilla JS project: no dependency (haven't even made it a project yet)

 - countdown until 0 and keep counting up afterwards with a rendering variant
 - controlled input with mutual dependency